chriskrycho/v4.chriskrycho.com/2014/bundling.txt

 Percentage games
 ----------------

-Percentage-based cuts---like Curtis' options (b) and (c) -- are much more sensible and reasonable from the perspective of both the consumer and the publisher.
+Percentage-based cuts---like Curtis' options (b) and (c)---are much more sensible and reasonable from the perspective of both the consumer and the publisher.
 In each of these cases, the publisher is granting that the customer has already made a purchase---perhaps a significant one, in the case of a